teclib-idmef/python-idmef-tests/README.md

 It is highly recommended to use a Python virtualenv.

-If you don't have Python virtualenv installed:a
+If you don't have Python virtualenv installed:

 ```
 apt install python3-virtualenv